FriendsOfTYPO3/tt_address/Documentation/Tutorials/UsageOfAddressRepository/Index.rst

 ==============================================
 If you need to output addresses in your custom extension you can follow this short tutorial.

-All you nee to do is adopt the following code to you needs
+All you need to do is adopt the following code to your needs:

 .. code-block:: php